 Sweet Potato Pancakes

-These sweet spiced pancakes are adapted from the recipe served at the Arcade Restaurant in historic Downtown Memphis.
-Enjoy them all on soaked with syrup and pecan butter, or, do like they do in Memphis and pair them with bacon, eggs, and grits.
+These spiced sweet potato pancakes are adapted from the version served at the historic Arcade Restaurant in Downtown Memphis.
+Enjoy them soaked with syrup and pecan butter, or pair them with bacon, eggs, and grits like they do in Memphis.
+For more ways to start your morning, check out all of our breakfast recipes.

 What You Will Need